twzhangyang/RestAirline/README.md

 # Overview

-* A classic DDD with CQRS-ES, Hypermedia API project based on EventFlow.
+* A classic DDD with CQRS-ES, Hypermedia API and Ubiquitous unit test project based on EventFlow.
 It's targeted to ASP.NET Core 2.2 and can be deployed to docker and k8s.
 * Based on [EventFlow](https://github.com/eventflow/EventFlow)
 * [Wiki](https://github.com/twzhangyang/RestAirline/wiki) is in progress